 Martlesham Heath control tower museum.

-Open Sunday afternoons 2pm to 5pm from Sunday 1st April 2018 and every Sunday to the end of October.
+Open Sunday afternoons 2pm to 5pm from Easter Sunday and every Sunday to the end of October.

 Museum situated at the rear of Parkers Place, (off Eagle Way), Martlesham Heath, IP5 3UZ